jkang331/iQuiz/README.md

 #### "Question" Scene
 * UI elements required
   * question text [DONE]
-  * four answer possibilities (only one of which can be selected)
+* four answer possibilities (only one of which can be selected) [TODO: DOUBLE CHECK]
   * a "submit" button to indicate they are ready to go on [DONE]
 * layout is totally up to you [DONE]